jldbc/jldbc.github.io/_posts/2020-01-20-offline-bandit-evaluation.md

 Another thing worth noting is that I'm figuring this out as I go!
 If you know a better way to go about this or disagree with the approach I'm laying out in this post, [send me a note](mailto:ledoux.james.r@gmail.com) and I'd be interested in discussing this.

+Code for this post can be found [on github](https://github.com/jldbc/bandits).

 ### Want to learn more about multi-armed bandit algorithms?
 I recommend reading [Bandit Algorithms for Website Optimization by John Myles White](https://www.amazon.com/Bandit-Algorithms-Website-Optimization-Developing/dp/1449341330?tag=ledoux-20).

 ![Bandits Book Cover](https://images-na.ssl-images-amazon.com/images/I/51sDue2Z-9L._SX375_BO1,204,203,200_.jpg)